Helena-todd/STrack/README.md

 - the "complete_tracking_table" contains tracks from all timepoints combined
 - the "tracked_cells_table" contains information on cells from all timpoints combined

 These two last CSV files can be used to import STrack's results into an open source software for visualizing and editing networks.
-We provide a tutorial on how to import STrack's results into Cytoscape, and how to visualise and/or edit the tracks, here: <a href="https://github.com/Helena-todd/STrack/blob/master/Tutorial.pdf">my text</a>
+We provide a tutorial on how to import STrack's results into Cytoscape, and how to visualise and/or edit the tracks, here: <a href="https://github.com/Helena-todd/STrack/blob/master/tutorial.pdf">Strack Cytoscape tutorial</a>